NVIDIA/hpc-container-maker/docs/building_blocks.md

 should be installed.
 If True, adds `automake` to the list of OS packages.
 The default is False.

-- __make_variables__: List of environment variables and values, in `A=B` format, to set when building NVSHMEM.
-The default is an empty list.
+- __make_variables__: Dictionary of environment variables and values to set when building NVSHMEM.
+The default is an empty dictionary.

 - __mpi__: Flag to specify the path to the MPI installation.
 The default is empty, i.e., do not build NVSHMEM with MPI support.